riv3r/Check-Point-Certification-Labs/ether-lab - Check Point Advanced Networking/README.md

 ether-net produced lab manuals are 100% free to use.
 Always.
 You can fork and modify all exercises to your heart's content.

-Detailed answer guides are coming soon as an optional paid resource through Leanpub while this repo is maintained.
+Detailed walk throughs and answer guides are coming soon as an optional paid resource through Leanpub while this repo is maintained.

 <br />